alichtman/dotfiles/README.md

 # Aaron's Dotfiles

 These are written for `macOS`, but they are `Linux` compatible for the most part.
+Automatically backed up with [`shallow-backup`](https://github.com/alichtman/shallow-backup).

-My default setup consists of:
+My default setup consists mainly of:

+- `git`
+- `tmux`
 - `vim`
 - `zsh`
-- `git`
-- `tmux`

-The rest of the dotfiles are included for completeness, but they are not terribly useful.
+## zsh Config

+Instead of using the `$ZSH_CUSTOM` directory for custom functions, I wrote mine in `~/.zfunctions` and sourced it in my `~/.zshrc`.
+Works for me, but definitely not the way it's intended to be done.